 How to train for a Himalayan Hiking Vacations

-Most of our clients, from 3 years old to some in their 70s, have done and completed their treks with almost no exercise or training.
-Some levels of fitness and strength will be helpful, though, to make an adventure vacation more enjoyable.
+Most of our clients, ranging from 3 years old to some in their 70s, have completed their treks with almost no exercise or training.
+Some fitness and strength levels will be helpful, though, to make an adventure vacation more enjoyable.
 If you would want to be better prepared for a trek in the Himalayas, this is a suggested training regime to help you develop for such undertakings.
 Please seek your doctor and a local gym trainer’s advice and further guidance.

 Trekking requires some form of training, such as stretching, cardiovascular, endurance, and muscle conditioning exercises.
 It is especially helpful to hike with a backpack.
 Having a stable physical shape is one of the most beneficial aspects of success on a high altitude trek.
-You should plan to progressively ramp up your speed, duration (time and distance), during your training.
+It would help if you planned to progressively ramp up your speed, duration (time and distance) during your training.
 During the Himalayan trek, you will undoubtedly walk in the altitudes.
 So some form of altitude conditioning is also advisable.

-Training with free weights and machines will give you the primary functional; strength specific to trekking that will help a lot in the mountains.
+Training with free weights and machines will give you the primary function; strength specific to trekking will help a lot in the mountains.
 Exercises such as lunges, squats, step-ups, pull-ups, rowing, pushups, and bench presses will help you with the strengthening condition.

 Conditioning for Trekking

 Hike on steep trails while increasing your backpack weight on each outing until you reach your target backpack.
 If possible, try to ascend 600 to 1000 meters carrying around 8 to 10 kilos in your backpack.
 Gaining about 300 meters in height per hour is good; make sure you have at least 2 liters – (preferably in a Camelback or similar container) of water with you during this hike.